johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 ## Scenarios

-This subsection lists the scenarios that are analysed in order from low to high complexity.
+This subsection lists the scenarios that are analyzed in order from low to high complexity.

 1) Simple multi-signer

-   This scenario consistents of two providers A and B that each both sign and provide the zone.
+   This scenario consists of two providers A and B that each both sign and provide the zone.
 Both providers receive an unsigned zone from the zone owner.
 The parent has a CDS/CDNSKEY/CSYNC scanner.